 Creamy Thickened Soups are usually thickened by a roux and finished off with cream or milk to make it well, creamy.
 What's a roux, you say?
 A roux is made up of equal parts of flour and fat that is then cooked together to both thicken and flavor a sauce or soup.
 A basic roux is the start to many good sauces and soup, and can even add extra flavor depending on how long it's cooked.
 A white or blonde roux is the most common for thickening soups or chowders.
 A dark or brown roux has less thickening power, but more flavor because it is cooked longer.
 These are mostly used in Creole or Cajun cooking.
 Think Jambalaya.
 Once you have your roux cooked and your liquid added, then you can add in your main components, whether it be meat, pasta, vegetables, etc.

 Thin Broth Soups usually start with a mirepoix.
 A mirepoix consists of onions, carrots and celery that are sautéed before adding liquid to it to help flavor the base of your soup.
 Mirepoix can also be used to add extra flavor to either a Creamy Thickened Soup or Pureed Soup.
 Once your liquid has been added (broth or stock), then add in your main components (meat, pasta, veggies, etc.) and season!

 Pureed soups can start with a mirepoix or a roux, or both.
 They usually are made up of some type of vegetable, such as potato, butternut squash or even cauliflower.
 These soups generally aim for a smooth consistency, so they are blended after cooking to the desired texture.

-Now that you know all the steps to making a delicious homemade soup, let’s learn how to make this one!
+Now that you know all the steps to make a delicious homemade soup, let's learn how to make this one!

 - You will start by cooking your aromatics in your fat.
 This begins with your Italian Sausage, and then your garlic, sundried tomatoes, Italian seasoning and red pepper flakes for a bit of spice!